appsody/stacks/incubator/kitura/README.md

     appsody run
     ```

-    This launches a Docker container that continuously re-builds and re-runs your project.
-It also exposes port 8080, to allow you to bring your own web application and use it with this stack.
+    This launches a Docker container that rebuilds and reruns your project in response to source code changes.
+It publishes port 8080, to allow you to interact with your application.

-    You can continue to edit the application in your preferred IDE (VSCode or other) and your changes will be reflected in the running container within a few seconds.
+    You can continue to edit the application in your preferred IDE (VSCode, Xcode or others) and your changes will be reflected in the running container within a few seconds.

-3. You should see your application run, with logs written to the console.
+5. You should see your application run, with logs written to the console.

 ## Debugging